Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It uses keyboard input for all user controls
 (the mouse may be used, if needed, for onscreen space selection only).

+EngageUI apps are simpler to design,
-EngageUI apps have less cluttered screens and are easier to use for their users.
+have less cluttered screens
+and are easier to use for their users.
-They are also easier to design and implement for the developer.
+They have self-documenting interfaces
+and automatic persistence across user interaction sessions.

 ### EngageUI apps are simple to design
 An EngageUI app is designed at 2 temporal levels: